-COM-107 Persuasive Writing for the Media 3 credits
+COM-107 Persuasive Writing for the Media

-(Formerly COM-202 Writing for the Media II) Introduces students to interviewing and persuasive writing techniques for print and electronic public relations and advertising formats.
+Introduces students to interviewing and persuasive writing techniques for print and electronic public relations and advertising formats.
 Teaches techniques for creating effective digital audio-visual aids and working with digital audio and video.